microsoft/tsdoc/README.md

 function add(x: number, y: number): number;
 ```

-This project will also publish an NPM package called **@microsoft/tsdoc** with an open source reference implementation of a parser.
+We are developing a library package [@microsoft/tsdoc](https://www.npmjs.com/package/@microsoft/tsdoc) that provides an open source reference implementation of a parser.
 Using this library is an easy way to ensure that your tool is 100% compatible with the standard.

 ###  Why do we need TSDoc?